thatdocslady/stgovirt.github.io/source/feature/engine/vm-icons.html.md

 *   Name: [Jakub Niedermertl](User:jniederm)
 *   Email: <jniederm@redhat.com>

+### Status

+*   Design
+*   Last updated on 2015-2-23 by [Jakub Niedermertl](User:jniederm)
+*   Target release: 3.6

 ### Description

 User can optionally add arbitrary image (limited in dimensions, size, and format) - icon - to VM and Template entities.
 Icons are stored in new separate DB table 'vm_icons'.
 Rows of this table are referenced from 'vm_static' table.

-Currently used default icons (assigned according to OS) will also be stored in 'vm_icons' table.
+Currently used default icons (assigned according to OS) will also be stored in 'wm_icons' table.
 Thus this system fully replace current approach of storing and providing icons - GWT ClientBundles and ImageResources.

-Each icon is stored in two sizes:

-*   Large, 150x120 px, used in basic userportal
-*   Small, 43x43 px, used in mostly in extended userportal

-User can only upload the large version of custom icon, the small one is computed during store procedure.

 #### Icon inheritance